 Just how much does technology interfere with your relationship?
-Today’s smartphones enable you to constantly be in contact with everyone, with the office, and access the Internet or the cloud for needed information on the fly.
+Today’s smartphones and devices enable you to constantly be in contact with everyone, with the office, and access the Internet or the cloud for needed information on the fly.
 That's good, right?

 "It depends" is the answer.